namayjindal/corner_web_scraping/README.md

 1. Perform more advanced data analysis
 2. Create visualizations of the data
 3. Build a simple search interface using the vector embeddings

-## License

-This project is available for personal and educational use.